ndexter/MLFA/README.md

 activation block and ResNet blocks in resnet_v1 and resnet_v2.
 The DNN code accepts MATLAB .mat format data files containing an array X of points and Y of function values, and generates "run_data.mat" and "ensemble_data.mat" files containing information about the runs and testing data, respectively.

 ## Use

+This package is compatible with version 1.13 of Tensorflow.
 Arguments are specified on the command line as follows:

 ```
 python DNN.py --nb_layers 10